crajjjj/ConditionalExpressionsExtended/README.md

 - Compatibility with DD and Toys wearables.
 - Dhlp suspend/resume events are respected.
 Mod is paused till respective scenarios are finished.
 No more face twitching.
 E.g. compatible with "The Trappings of Fate" mod.
 - Compatibility with apropos2 w&t or ZAP slave faction condition for trauma expressions
+- Added arousal cap feature with different conditions.Examples - if it's raining arousal capped by 50

 ## Hard dependencies